Published 21 April 2020

-This Guidance Note sets out information of assistance for those who are approved as independent advisers by the Panel to prepare a report under the Takeovers Code, a class exemption or an individual exemption.
-This includes the role of independent advisers and the role of different types of reports that may be required.
+This Guidance Note sets out information for independent advisers approved by the Panel to prepare reports under the Takeovers Code.
+This includes the role of independent advisers and the purpose of different types of reports that may be required.

-The Guidance Note also includes the Panel’s policy on the approval of independent advisers and the information that must be provided to the Panel by an applicant for approval as an independent adviser.
+The Guidance Note also includes the Panel’s policy on the approval of independent advisers, and the information that must be provided to the Panel by an applicant seeking to be appointed as an independent adviser.

 - The purpose of this Guidance Note is to assist those who are approved as independent advisers by the Panel to prepare a report under any of rules 18, 21, 22, or 57 of the Takeovers Code or under a class exemption or individual exemption granted by the Panel from the Code.